 Rainfall Data & Rain Gauge Network

-The EAA rain gauge network collects rainfall totals every six minutes from 75 gauges throughout the region.
-These 6-minute data are made available to the National Weather Service in real time.
-NWS may use the data to aid in tracking storms and issuing flood warnings.
+The EAA rain gauge network collects rainfall totals every five minutes from over 70 gauges throughout the region.
+These rainfall data are made available to the TexMesonet for inclusion in the statewide earth observation network.

 Individual rain gauges are not always reliable indicators of true rainfall over a large area because precipitation can vary significantly, even over short distances.
 Additionally, rain gauges can be susceptible to occasional clogging or other malfunctions and fail to record some rain events.

-Next-Generation Radar (NEXRAD) rainfall data from the NWS provides rainfall estimates that are continuous over the entire region.
+Next-Generation Radar (NEXRAD) rainfall data from the National Weather Service provides rainfall estimates that are continuous over the entire region.
 However, the NEXRAD data need to be calibrated based on ground observations from the rain gauges.
 Thus, the main utility to the EAA of the rain gauge network is as a source of “ground truth” for calibrating NEXRAD radar rainfall data.

 The EAA compiles the rain gauge data into hourly totals for archiving and uses these data to calibrate the NEXRAD radar rainfall data over the Edwards Aquifer region.
 The calibrated hourly NEXRAD data provides the most accurate available historical rainfall data for the Edwards Aquifer region.
 EAA uses this data set for input to numerical watershed models that are used to estimate the amount of rainfall that becomes recharge to the aquifer.
 The numerical watershed models can also be used to simulate streamflow responses to storm events.